ristep/vue-cv-01/README.md

-## an outdated version new rebuild version hear ristep/vue-cv
+## an outdated version new rebuilded version is hear [ristep/vue-cv](https://github.com/ristep/vue-cv)
 # vue-cv

 CV &amp; Resume created with Vue and JSON